Our Partners & Funders

 Visit website

-RSPB Scotland is a principle project partner and funder, and brings extensive experience in the challenges of long-term species conservation.
-It is helping to engage more people in red squirrel conservation and is providing a home for red squirrels on many of its reserves.
+RSPB Scotland is a principal project partner and funder, and brings extensive experience in the challenges of long-term species conservation.
+It is helping to engage more people in red squirrel conservation and is providing a home for red squirrels on many of its nature reserves.

 Visit website